Japan Photo Tours - Programme 2026

 Koyasan is a spiritual and artistic jewel, founded in the 9th century as the birthplace of Shingon Buddhism.
 This sacred village, steeped in history and mysticism, captivates pilgrims, historians, and photographers alike.

-We draw inspiration in ancient temples, misty landscapes, and a forest cemetery, where light and texture collide at every turn.
+We draw inspiration in ancient temples and a unique forest cemetery, where light and texture collide at every turn.
 Immerse yourself in a visual journey, where the energy of Japanese Buddhist heritage blends beautifully with nature.

 Highlights: